OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-react.md

     > [!NOTE]
     > If you're prompted to overwrite **package.json**, answer **No** (do not overwrite).

-3. Open the manifest file (i.e., the file in the root directory of your app with a name ending in "manifest.xml").
-Replace all occurrences of `https://localhost:3000` with `http://localhost:3000` and save the file.

-4. Follow the instructions for the platform you'll be using to run your add-in and sideload the add-in within Excel.
+3. Follow the instructions for the platform you'll be using to run your add-in and sideload the add-in within Excel.

     - Windows: [Sideload Office Add-ins for testing on Windows](../testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md)
     - Excel Online: [Sideload Office Add-ins in Office Online](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-on-office-online)